 Are fragrance oils skin-safe?

 Our fragrance oils should not be used directly on the skin (neither should essential oils).
-However, many may be used in making skin care products such as lotions, soaps, and shampoos and bath oils.
+However, some may be used in making skin care products such as lotions, soaps, shampoos, and bath oils.
+Material Safety Data Sheets are provided upon request.

 Is your vanilla extract pure?

 Yes, our vanilla extract meets or exceeds the specified US FDA regulations of a pure vanilla extract.
-Our vanilla extract is a blend of Bourbon vanilla beans from Tonga and Madagascar, 35% alcohol, and distilled water.
+Our vanilla extract is a blend of Bourbon vanilla beans from Madagascar, alcohol (35%), purified water, glycerine (to reduce amount of alcohol used), and sugar.

 Are the products in the potpourri section safe for food use?